yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Remove `strategy` from `withdrawalQueue`.
+Remove `strategy` from `withdrawalQueue`.
 This may only be called by governance or management.

 *We don&#39;t do this with revokeStrategy because it should still be possible to withdraw from the Strategy if it&#39;s unwinding.*